Nazzy88/Citi_Bike_Tableau/README.md

 * 8. 8 Ave & W 31 St
 * 9. Christopher St & Greenwich St
 * 10. Broadway & E 14 St
+  * These are the top ending 10 locations because they are the piers of the Hudson River.

 Today, what are the bottom 10 stations in the city for starting a journey?
 (Based on data, why?)